 [Russell Gulch IOOF Hall.
 Photo: Jeffrey Beall] Russell Gulch is an enjoyable ghost town to visit, hidden just over the mountain from Idaho Springs.
 It’s best traveled to from late spring through fall.

 Remains include a brick schoolhouse, an IOOF Hall, mining relics, an old mule barn, building foundations and a few houses.
 Scattered near the mineshaft are various mining tools and equipment, including an old railcar and ore bucket.
 Some large commercial buildings stand empty.

 The town is located about two miles southwest of Central City and five miles north of Idaho Springs.
 The elevation is 9,150 feet.
 The town today carries a tiny population.
 In 2003 a disc golf course was built, attracting a new form of recreation to the area.

-In 1858 a northern Georgian golf miner, William Greeneberry Russell, arrived in Denver with his brothers.
+In 1858 a northern Georgian gold miner, William Greeneberry Russell, arrived in Denver with his brothers.
 He founded Auraria on the bank of Cherry Creek River, where the Auraria campus is today.
-He soon discovered golf and spurred the Pikes Peak Golf Rush.
+He soon discovered gold and spurred the Pikes Peak Gold Rush.
 A settlement on the opposite side of Cherry Creek, founded by William Larimer in early 1859, merged with Auraria and became Denver after the Kansas territory governor.